Richard Conway (entrepreneur): Career

-Conway founded Pure SEO in New Zealand in October 2009.
+Conway founded Pure SEO in New Zealand in October 2009 and The Optimisers in 2026.
 Pure SEO went on to be named to the Deloitte Fast 50 and Asia Pacific Technology Fast 500 lists and awarded with the Best Emerging Business Award at the 2014 Westpac Auckland Central Business Awards.
 Conway also oversaw several Pure SEO subsidiary companies, such as Digital Popcorn and Conversion Surgeons.

 Around 2014, Conway co-founded insurance comparison site iCompare with former Vero chief executive Roger Bell.

 Alongside Tony Falkenstein and Ian Malcolm, Conway developed the PureBiz programme, which provides training for people interested in business and lets them manage their own Pure SEO regional office.